ovh/docs/pages/account/customer/iam-policy-ui/guide.en-gb.md

 ![Create a policy](images/create_a_policy_04.png){.thumbnail}

-Actions are categorized by resource type and in 5 categories :
+The available actions depend on the resource type and belong to one of five categories:

-- **Read**: list and show existing information of a product
+- **Read**: List products and show information about a product.
-- **Create**: action that allows to create anything on a product
+- **Create**: Action that allows to create something on a product.
-- **Delete**: action that allows to delete existing thing on a product
+- **Delete**: Action that allows to delete something on a product.
-- **Edit**: action to change something already existing on a product
+- **Edit**: Action to change something existing on a product.
-- **Operate**: apply changes over the infrastructure related to the product
+- **Operate**: Apply changes over the infrastructure related to the product.

-A search field is available to help identifying a specific action within the list.
+A search field is available to help identify a specific action on the list.

-#### Edit a policy
+#### Editing a policy

 To edit an existing policy, click the `...`{.action} button to the right of the policy and click `Edit the policy`{.action}.

 ![Edit a policy](images/editing_a_policy.png){.thumbnail}

-Then you ca change the scope of the policy.
+Then you can change the scope of the policy.

-#### Delete a policy
+#### Deleting a policy

 To delete an existing policy, click the `...`{.action} button to the right of the policy and click `Delete the policy`{.action}.

-A pop-up window will ask you for confirmation of deletion.
+A popup window will ask you to confirm the deletion.

-### Link a identity to a policy
+### Linking an identity to a policy

 To link an identity to a policy, click the `...`{.action} button to the right of the policy and click `Manage the identities`{.action}.